 At Bethany Lutheran Health Services we are following all the CDC recommendations to protect our residents and community members.
 The following has been in effect for the last two weeks and will continue until we are directed on new procedures.
-Please check our Facebook page or our website fo
+Please check our Facebook page or our website for up to date information.

 Since 1975, Bethany Lutheran Home has been dedicated to helping people meet the challenges and enjoy the blessings of aging.
 Bethany Lutheran Home was founded and sponsored by 15 area Lutheran churches in 1975.
 Today we embrace all faiths.

 Bethany Heights originally began as an independent living facility in 1991.
 In 2008, as the needs of seniors who resided at Bethany changed, the facility was converted into a licensed assisted living facility.
 Bethany Heights offers apartment homes as well as additional services for seniors to ensure to meet the needs of each individual.